 Notify your Account Manager if staffing changes require updates in your portal access.

-Learn more about the employer portal
+Learn more about the employer portal or how to use DeanConnect.

 The form(s) must be signed by the employee and received by us no later than 31 days from the eligible employee’s effective date of coverage.
 If an application is not received within 31 days from the effective date, they will be considered a late enrollee, if late enrollees are allowed by the group.
 Employers should review their Group Master Policy for late enrollment provisions.